Life, Love, Loss and all that happens to you and to me in-between.

 I needed to figure out a way to remove that knapsack from my aching back so I turned to the source of my joy - to the happiest - go lucky - soul I know - my dog Whisky.

 "Whisky - how do you and all the dogs out there manage to live in the present?"

 "Listen you need to chill and enjoy every moment as it comes.
 Look out the window.
 Savour every morsel of your food.
 Play with your Kong and try to get the cookie and peanut butter out of the center.
 Stop looking in the mirror at your wrinkles and the bags under your eyes and instead chase your tail or get really excited when you come home from work and see me - act as if you have not seen me in a year.
 Love your family and show them that love.
 Be a loyal and compassionate friend.
 Be thankful for every morning that you wake up to - run circles around the bed - throw me a high five!
 And most importantly - forget the past because you are no longer in it, you are never going back and it has forgotten you."

 And you know what?
 The next morning I woke up fueled with a new sense of energy, I chased Whisky around the bedroom, I joined him looking out the window (he kissed the glass - I didn't).
 I really savoured the taste of my toast and jam as if it was the best food I ever eaten.
 I called my Mom on the way to work and told her I loved her.
 I sent texts out to friends making plans for the weekend and I felt lighter, I felt refreshed as if I had been given a second chance.

 The knapsack had been removed from my back.
 The weight of each and every rock gone.
-I was living somewhere between the present and the future where if you think about it; everything really happens.
+I was living somewhere between the present and the future where if you think about it; is where everything really happens.

 Moral of the story - Listen to your Dog - he's brilliant.